Marketing Schools & Colleges

 When you opt for a marketing major, salary potential can be excellent.
 However, there can be quite a range in the wages that are paid.
 It is hard to identify a marketing starting salary since it really depends on the type of position that you attain.
 As of 2016-2017, the median wage for retail salespeople is $12.50 an hour.
 The highest earners make $22.00 per hour or more.
-But on the other end of the spectrum, advertising, marketing, and sales managers earn a median wage of $39.90 per hour, and the top earners make $65.93 or more.2 That equates to an annual salary of $82,992 and $137,134, respectively.
+But on the other end of the spectrum, advertising, marketing, and public relations managers earn a median wage of $39.90 per hour, and the top earners make $65.93 or more.
+As noted above, that equates to an annual salary of $82,992 and $137,134, respectively.
 So the potential to build your career and earn good money definitely exists.

 Is There a Strong Job Outlook?

 Certain provinces and regions are projecting a stronger marketing outlook than others.
 So the opportunities that you find may depend on where you live.
-For example, marketing researchers and consultants in the Kitchener-Waterloo-Barrie region of Ontario, as well as the Thompson-Okanagan region of BC face good outlooks.
-And advertising, marketing, and sales managers in the Northwest Territories have a particularly strong job outlook.2
+For example, Job Bank data indicates that marketing researchers and consultants in the Kitchener-Waterloo-Barrie region of Ontario, as well as the Thompson-Okanagan region of BC face good outlooks.
+And advertising, marketing, and sales managers in the Northwest Territories have a particularly strong job outlook.

 Will I Need Additional Industry Certifications to Work in the Field?